By Dr. Cole, FUE Hair Transplant Pioneer

 4mm density 1

-Next, you have to try and count the number of hairs.
+Next, you have to try to count the number of hairs.
 This is a little difficult.
-For this, you will have to classify the groups in categories of ones, twos, threes, and fours.
-To arrive at your hair density, you will have to add all these up.
-Then you have to divide the number of hairs that you get, by the number of Follicular units that you got and you will arrive at the CD or Calculated Density.
-This number if very important.
+For this, you will have to classify the groups into categories of ones, twos, threes, and fours.
+You must add all these up to arrive at your hair density.
+Then you have to divide the number of hairs that you get by the number of follicular units that you got, and you will arrive at the CD or Calculated Density.
+This number is very important.

 Fig 2